• Skip to primary navigation

 The Sustainalytics Environmental Performance Database contains over 60,000 environmental performance indicators.
 These are sourced from 9,000 companies.

-The database includes energy use, emissions, water use, and more data.
+The database includes energy, emissions, and water use data.

 2. EcoVadis